Meet Katie Bouman, One Woman Who Helped Make the World's First Image of a Black Hole

 Bouman didn’t know the first thing about black holes when she joined the team six years ago.
 Her background was in computer science and electrical engineering, and she got involved in the project while pursuing a PhD in computer vision.
 Her passion is “coming up with ways to see or measure things that are invisible,” which made her a good candidate for attempting to produce an image of a black hole, a region of space that has a gravitational pull so powerful that nothing, including light, can escape.

-Though her work developing algorithms was a crucial to the project, she sees her real contribution as bringing a way of thinking to the table.
+Though her work developing algorithms was crucial to the project, she sees her real contribution as bringing a way of thinking to the table.
 “What I did was brought the culture of testing ourselves,” she says.
 The project combined experts from all sorts of scientific backgrounds, ranging from physicists to mathematicians, and she saw the work through the lens of computer science, stressing the importance of running tests on synthetic data and making sure that the methods they used to make the image kept human bias out of the equation.

 “Traditionally the way you make images in radio astronomy is you actually have a human there who is kind of guiding the imaging methods in the direction they think they should go,” Bouman explains.
 “And for data like this, that is so sparse, so noisy, where it’s so hard to try to find an image, that was a dangerous game to play.”